hfall/ruby-todo-list/README.md

 #### One File.
 One Terminal.
 Complete todo-list.
 ##### Get started with simple, easy steps!
 1. In order to use the Ruby todo app in the terminal, make sure to have ruby installed.

 	a.
 To install RVM, type this in your terminal
   	`$ \curl -L https://get.rvm.io | bash -s stable`
-  1.2.
+  	b.
 Close your terminal and then re-open it.
 Now, lets see if RVM was loaded properly:
-  	> $ rvm | head -n 1
+  	`$ rvm | head -n 1`
   1.3.
 Now install Ruby with:
   	> $ rvm use ruby --install --default
 	> $ ruby -v